qgis/QGIS-Documentation/source/docs/training_manual/vector_analysis/basic_analysis.rst

 Let's start off the process by deciding on a problem to solve.
-For example, you are an estate agent and you are looking for a residential property in Swellendam for clients who have the following criteria:
+For example, you are an estate agent and you are looking for a residential property in
+|majorUrbanName| for clients who have the following criteria:

 #.
-It needs to be in Swellendam.
+It needs to be in |majorUrbanName|.
 #.
 It must be within reasonable driving distance of a school (say 1km).
 #.
 It must be more than 100m squared in size.
 #.
 Closer than 50m to a main road.